Your basket is currently empty!

 Existing Treatment Options for Fibromyalgia

-Now, while numerous options exist to manage your fibromyalgia symptoms, none are universally effective, leading to the exploration of alternatives like methylene blue.
+Now, while numerous options exist to relieve pain and manage your fibromyalgia symptoms, none are universally effective, leading to the exploration of alternatives like methylene blue.

 Current treatments primarily focus on pain management and include both drug-based and non-drug strategies.